Q: Do I have to be a commercial corporation to employ the services of The Howlett Consultancy?

 An archaeological appraisal is a rapid office-based assessment and review of available records.
 The aim is to identify whether the site of a proposed development is likely to contain any archaeological remains.

-Q: Why is the document PPG16 important in English archaeology?
+Q: Why is the National Planning Policy Framework (NPPF) important in the practice of archaeology?

 Q: What is an archaeological archive?